djnavarro/essays/content/post/in-between/index.md

 [^15]: It is hard to understate how different the world was when I grew up, and what the attitudes towards gender nonconformity and transsexuality were like when I was a child.
 I still don't know how to put into words how frightened I was.
 You can see some of that emotion come out occasionally on [twitter](https://twitter.com/djnavarro/status/1373802733522796545), but it doesn't do justice to what the actual experience was.

 [^16]: Sigh.
 As it turns out, I wasn't.
-I had a severe panic attack while I was there, and it was the beginning of one of the darkest periods in my life in.
+I had a severe panic attack while I was there, and it was the beginning of one of the darkest periods in my life.
 I burned out badly and had to take months off work to deal with the mental health problems that ensued.
 The fallout from that part of my life still hasn't ended, I am sorry to say.

 [^17]: This is another case where I have become more cynical.
 I've seen her name appear several times in documents that express support for "gender critical feminism", which is little more than a polite name for "anti-trans feminism".
 Though this footnote is hardly the place to make the case, my opinions on the book have become more negative and I no longer think that Fine's treatment of trans people in that book was accidental.